fbpixel

 Your fourth grade daughter was diagnosed with dyslexia and is struggling to read.
 Your son with ADHD constantly loses his belongings and has difficulty staying focused.
 Perhaps you have child with a writing disorder, math disorder, or language challenges who is having trouble mastering basic skills.
 If any of these scenarios describes your child and she is struggling to stay afloat academically, it may be time to explore a specialized school.
 Let’s take a look at the pros and cons of switching your child to this type of school.

-Pros to an Online Disabilities Program
+Pros to Online Disabilities Tutoring and Special Education Schools

 There’s no doubt that switching your child to a specialized school will provide him with a great deal of support.
 He may be in a smaller classroom size with a teacher (or more than one teacher) who is highly trained and qualified as a special educator.
 If he needs accommodations, like preferential seating, untimed tests, or notes printed for him, he will naturally receive them in this type of setting.
 Additionally, many students with special education needs often spend a great deal of time outside of school receiving speech therapy, occupational therapy, physical therapy, or the like.
 In many specialized settings, this support is built into the student’s day, allowing for much more free time outside of school and the chance to be a kid!